claresudbery/clare-wiki-ably/pages/think/code-princ/useful-terms.md

         - Complex = organic stuff like elephants
         - Chaotic = on fire
 - Eduardo da Silva, Agile Meets Architecture, 5-6 Oct '23:
-    - many companies are operating as though they are in Complicated and Clear, but actually they are in Complex
+    - many companies are operating as though they are in Complicated or Clear, but actually they are in Complex
 ![Cynefin](/resources/images/cynefin01.jpeg)